-9.28 Application of these rates to the affected employer groups may result in a change in contribution rate required as a result of movements in membership.
+9.17 Application of these rates to the affected employer groups may result in a change in contribution rate required as a result of movements in membership.
 In this regard, stability in employer subsidy contribution rates is desirable and minor rate changes are unlikely to be material overall for the funding employers.
-Accordingly, I consider it appropriate, as in the last review, to include lower and upper aggregate rates - now set at 6.0% and 10.0% respectively - and to ignore any change which differs by 0.3% or less from the previous valuation.
+Accordingly, I consider it remains appropriate to ignore any change which differs by 0.3% or less from the previous valuation.